pennant-notebook/client/README.md

 - Contains notebook metadata, provider, awareness, and the y.doc for a given notebook.
 - Contains various functions for adding, deleting, cloning, and repositioning cells.

+---

+## Upcoming Features

+- Support for additional programming languages: Golang and Python.

 ## Contributing